Skip to Initiative for U.S.-China Dialogue on Global Issues Full Site Menu Skip to main content

 The strategic importance of the Asia-Pacific continues to grow, driven by China's rise and the response of the United States and other regional powers.

-The Project on Strategic Dialogue in the Asia-Pacific explores these dynamics through virtual and on-site dialogues and research projects that bring together experts from the United States, China, and other countries to examine the security, economic, and other challenges facing the region.
-The project is jointly led by Professors Michael Green and Evan Medeiros and cosponsored by the Asian Studies Program (Walsh School of Foreign Service) and the Initiative for U.S.-China Dialogue on Global Issues.
+Launched during the 2020-2021 academic year, the Initiative for U.S.-China Dialogue and the Asian Studies Program in the Walsh School of Foreign Service hosted a series of virtual and on-site dialogues about key players in the Asia-Pacific region and their strategic roles in the wider context of U.S.-China relations.
+The project was jointly led by Professors Michael Green and Evan Medeiros and cosponsored by the Asian Studies Program (Walsh School of Foreign Service) and the Initiative for U.S.-China Dialogue on Global Issues.

 Events